Last updated: March, 1 2021

-For individuals in the EEA and the U.K.: we may collect your personal data as a ‘data controller’ when we determine the means and purpose of processing, or as a ‘data processor’ when we collect and process personal data on behalf of our corporate customers (“Customers”) who provide us with sponsored content.
+For individuals in the EEA and the U.K.: we may collect your personal data as a ‘data controller’ when we determine the means and purpose of processing, or as a ‘data processor’ when we collect and process certain personal data on behalf of our corporate customers (“Customers”) who provide us with sponsored content.
 In some cases, such as when you click on sponsored links from our Customers, we and our Customers are each independent data controllers.
-Please see the section Additional Information for Users in the EEA and U.K. below for more information.
+Please see the section Additional Information for Users in the EEA and the U.K. below for more information.

 To Whom Does This Policy Apply

 - Customers: this includes any individual who registers individually or on behalf of an entity or organization in order to use the Services.

 - Site Visitors: visitors to our Site (this does not include any visitors to our Customers’ individual websites, including when redirected from our Site).

 - Registered Users: individuals who create an account on our Site (such as to receive our newsletter) and/or download whitepapers.

 What personal information we collect and process depends on how and why you use our Platform.
 As explained in more detail below, we process personal information that we receive directly from you when you provide it to us, such as in connection with any of our Services, or indirectly, such as through automated technologies (e.g., cookies) or from third parties.

 You can generally visit our Site without having to submit any personal information.
 However, if you wish to use our Services, you will be asked to provide information about yourself.

 If you sign up for an account on our Site, we will collect personal information as follows: